medikoo/cli-color/README.md

 # cli-color - Yet another colors and formatting for the console solution

-Colors and formatting for the console.
-This package won't mess with built-ins and provides neat way to predefine color patterns, see below.
+Colors, formatting and other goodies for the console.
+This package won't mess with built-ins and provides neat way to predefine formatting patterns, see below.

 ## Installation